 † This interaction study has been performed with a dose higher than the recommended dose for EDURANT assessing the maximal effect on the co-administered drug.
 The dosing recommendation is applicable to the recommended dose of EDURANT 25 mg once daily.

-In addition to the drugs included in Table 4, the interaction between EDURANT and the following drugs was evaluated in clinical studies and no dose adjustment is needed for either drug [see CLINICAL PHARMACOLOGY]: acetaminophen, atorvastatin, chlorzoxazone, ethinylestradiol, norethindrone, sildenafil and tenofovir disoproxil fumarate.
-No clinically relevant drug-drug interaction is expected when EDURANT is co-administered with maraviroc, raltegravir, ribavirin or the NRTIs abacavir, emtricitabine, lamivudine, stavudine and zidovudine.
+In addition to the drugs included in Table 4, the interaction between EDURANT and the following drugs was evaluated in clinical studies and no dose adjustment is needed for either drug [see CLINICAL PHARMACOLOGY]: acetaminophen, atorvastatin, chlorzoxazone, ethinylestradiol, norethindrone, raltegravir, sildenafil, telaprevir and tenofovir disoproxil fumarate.
+Rilpivirine did not have a clinically significant effect on the pharmacokinetics of digoxin or metformin.
+No clinically relevant drug-drug interaction is expected when EDURANT is co-administered with maraviroc, ribavirin or the NRTIs abacavir, emtricitabine, lamivudine, stavudine and zidovudine.

 QT Prolonging Drugs